stmilne/icds_docs/docs/packages/anaconda.md

 conda install -y ipykernel
 ```

 Finally, you will need to set up the custom kernel for use in Jupyter.
-With the environment
-loaded, use the command:
+With the environment loaded, use the command:

 ```
 ipython kernel install --user --name=<environment>
 ```

-If this is executed correctly, then when the interactive Jupyter session begins, the
+After this, when the interactive Jupyter session begins,
-environment should be displayed in the kernel list.
+the environment should be displayed in the kernel list.

 ### RStudio

-Likewise, RStudio can be used with a default environment, selected from the
+RStudio can be used with a default environment,
-"Environment selection" dropdown menu.
-While some additional packages can be installed
+selected from the "Environment selection" dropdown menu.
-from within the RStudio interface, it is often better to add packages directly to the
+Additional packages can be installed from within the RStudio interface;
-environment by using the `conda install` command.
+alternatively, use `conda install` to add packages directly to the environment.

 To use a custom environment in an RStudio session, select "Use custom text field", and enter: